J-, K- and N-class destroyer: Modifications

 In 1942 the 4 in gun was removed and the torpedoes returned to all surviving vessels.
-The 20 mm Oerlikons were replaced with twin mountings (except those on the quarterdeck) and a Type 291 Radar replaced the Type 286.
+The 20 mm Oerlikons were replaced with twin mountings (except those on the quarterdeck) and a Type 291 radar replaced the Type 286.
 Jervis, Kelvin, Nerissa and Norman had the searchlight replaced with the "lantern" for centimetric target indication radar Type 271; Javelin and Kimberley having the lighter Type 272 fitted at the truck of the foremast.
 Napier, Nizam and Norseman (and later, Norman) had American SG1 Radar fitted at the head of a new lattice foremast, Norman replacing her Type 271 set with a single 40 mm Bofors gun.
-By the end of the war, the surviving J and K ships carried a lattice mast with a Type 293 radar target indication at the truck and a Type 291 air warning at the head.
+By the end of the war, the surviving J and K ships carried a lattice mast with a Type 293 target indication radar at the truck and a Type 291 air warning at the head.

 Service

 Being amongst the Royal Navy's most modern and powerful destroyers at the outbreak of war, they were extensively committed.
 As a result, losses were heavy.
 Of 24 ships built 13 were lost (six J, six K and one N class), mostly in the Mediterranean in 1941–1942, although they did serve against the Japanese later in the war.
 France was expected to deal with most of the enemy threat in the Mediterranean, so the French capitulation resulted in heavy British losses in the Mediterranean as the British were unable to allocate many resources to the region.
 The remainder were scrapped after the war.